In this article you’ll learn two different ways to PROPERLY insert the does not equal sign (≠) in Microsoft Word, PowerPoint or Excel.

 So those are two different ways to get at the does not equal sign and other math symbols in Microsoft Word.

-To expand your knowledge and learn how to clear formatting in Word, read our guide here.
+To expand your knowledge and learn how to clear formatting in Word (reverting it back to your theme and/or template), read our guide here.

 To learn other ways to save time and boost your skills, visit us here.